Sonic-Riders-Tournament-Edition/sega-nn-gno-exporter/README.md

 You don't have to worry about the `001_00009` folder, as that folder contains the files for the shadow below the character.
 Before importing the character model file into Blender, it should be named from `00000` to something that has the `.gno` extension at the end, like `Shadow.gno` for example.
 This makes it so that the model imports correctly into Blender.

+If you wish to export a board or bike model only, you don't need to import any sort of character model.
+More on that in the [Board models](#board-models) section.

 ### Setting up your own model

 Now that you have a pre-existing rig imported into Blender to work with, you can now start putting your own stuff in there.
 Here are a few key points to keep in mind for what exactly is exported into the model: